-Social studies in the 4th grade encourages students to deepen their reading, writing and analytical skills as well as their knowledge and appreciation of their own local history and American history.
-Students compare different perspectives using both primary and secondary texts and write both informative pieces and essays.
+Social studies in the 4th grade encourages students to deepen their reading, writing, and analytical skills, as well as expand knowledge and appreciation of their own local and American history.
+Students compare different perspectives using both primary and secondary texts.
+They then write both informative pieces and essays.
 Fourth graders also use technology to research both past and current events.
-In all of their work, 4th graders are taught to analyze the reasons why things occur and form strong supported opinions and ideas, encouraging them to think more deeply around the world.
-Since most social studies curricula are specific to a location, consult your child’s teacher or your state’s social studies standards to find out which specific communities and which specific aspects of the community will be covered.
-While many social studies curricula differ according to state, many 4th grade classes study the founding and early years of American society and government.
+In all of their work, 4th graders are taught to analyze the reasons why things occur and form strong supported opinions and ideas, which encourages them to think more deeply about the world.
+Since most social studies curricula are specific to a location, consult your child’s teacher or your state’s social studies standards to find out which specific communities and aspects of the community will be covered.
+While many curricula differ according to state, many 4th grade classes study the founding and early years of American society and government.

 In order to build social studies skills, your 4th grader: